MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 > Don't make the retro an on-demand meeting

 To implement incremental iterative improvement you need to meet at a regular cadence.
-Meeting sporadically defeats the purpose of incremental improvement
+Meeting sporadically defeats the purpose of incremental improvement.

 ### What are we trying to achieve from a retrospective?

-#### Implement iterative and incremental improvement
+I see two types of retrospectives:

-When a team is in a good place socially, I see the primary purpose of the retrospective to:
+1. Recognize we are human

-- Review the success or value of the improvements they set out from the previous retro
+2. Implement iterative and incremental improvement

-- Identify the one or two small improvements (or experiments) that they can do in the next period
+Let me explain.

 #### Recognize we are humans